The best GPS watches 2024: feature-packed timepieces to keep you on course

 Reasons to avoid

 The Coros Vertix 2S is the best GPS watch for climbing, particularly if you're headed outdoors to do so.
 Not only does it offer multiple climbing modes, it features an updated location tracking algorithm to help pinpoint your location on the rock face where other watches may fail.
-It's a boon for runners too, and during our testing it proved accurate
+It's a boon for runners too, and during my testing it proved accurate.

 The Vertix 2S (a successor to the excellent Vertix 2) also has an upgraded heart rate monitor with additional LEDs and light sensors to more accurately track biometric data, providing improved fitness and recovery metrics in the Coros app.